King Range Wilderness

 The King Range Wilderness is a 42585 acre federally designated wilderness area within the King Range National Conservation Area in northern California, United States.
-The area was set aside with the passage of the Northern California Coastal Wild Heritage Wilderness Act of 2006 (Public Law 109-362).
-The Bureau of Land Management is the responsible agency and is currently working on a Management Plan for the King Range Wilderness.
-This section of California's coastline is known as the "Lost Coast", a landscape too rugged for highway building, which forced the construction of State Highway 1 and U.S. 101 inland.
+The area was set aside with the passage of the Northern California Coastal Wild Heritage Wilderness Act of 2006 (Public Law 109–362).
+The Bureau of Land Management is the responsible agency.
+This section of California's coastline is known as the Lost Coast, a landscape too rugged for highway building, which forced the construction of State Highway 1 and U.S. 101 inland.
 The King Range Wilderness is the longest undeveloped coast, outside of Alaska, in the United States.